Team building is a combination of interventions you make to inspire, equip, and enable a team to succeed.

 Consider team attitudes like accountability, responsibility, respect, and trust.

-Team building programs run for the sake of fun are funny.
-Team building exercises that emphasize the value of teamwork but do not contribute to the achievement of team goals are waste time, money, energy, and opportunities.
+Team building programs run for the sake of fun are not funny.
+Team building exercises that emphasize the value of teamwork but do not contribute to team goals are a waste of time, money, energy, and opportunities.

 Make your team building simple and powerful.